 About 97% of resources that go into producing clothing are new or virginal resources.
 The textile industry is reported to use about 93 billion cubic metres of water in a year.
 This astonishing amount is enough to fill at 37 Olympic sized swimming pools.
 As you must have guessed, fashion might feel cute, but its long-run impacts aren’t what you can delete later.

 Unfortunately for us, the fashion industry is guilty in more ways than one.
-A cardinal sin that this industry commits is massive overproduction.
-And not all overproduced garments are sold, many of them lie unused as seasons and trends continue to change.
+It commits a cardinal sin of massive overproduction.
+Not all overproduced garments are sold, many of them lie unused as seasons and trends continue to change.

 As a result, since these excess garments are unproductive- they go into the landfills where they never decompose or they are burned.
 This is the reason why the fashion industry is guilty as charged for exacerbating the problem of global carbon emissions and is the second biggest contributor in terms of water and plastic pollution.